401-advanced-javascript-Dante/data-structures-and-algorithms/challenges/Data-Structures/linkedList/README.md

 ![linked-list2](../../../assets/linkedlist2.jpg)

 Big O notation :
-append() => here we can say O(n) because we go through the LL one . insertBefore() => because we going once and we stopped when we found the value we want to insert before to here we can say it O(n) but notice that when we want to add after the new value we start from the beginning again so O(n^2) . insertAfter() => we going once and we stopped when we found the value we want to insert after it so here we can say it O(n) .
+append() => here we can say O(1) because we go through the LL one . insertBefore() => because we going once and we stopped when we found the value we want to insert before to here we can say it O(n) but notice that when we want to add after the new value we start from the beginning again so O(2n) . insertAfter() => we going once and we stopped when we found the value we want to insert after it so here we can say it O(1) .